ArtemZahareuski/rsschool-cv/cv.md

 ## Summary

 My name is Artem, I'm 21 years old and I'm a front-end developer.
 I love to travel, play sports.
 My hobbies are board games.
-The desire to understand how modern technologiesare arranged inside brought me to the IT sphere.
-I was interested in front-end development because I always wanted to create web applications, as well as create avisual.
+The desire to understand how modern technologies are arranged inside brought me to the IT sphere.
+I was interested in front-end development because I always wanted to create web applications, as well as create a visual.
 Now I study a lot and try to improve my skills by reading various articles, watching video tutorials and of course practicing.
 I take English courses to improve my level as well.

 ## Skills